 - Exercise and meditation are your friends here, as is maintaining a healthy diet and staying well hydrated.

-- Remember that video doesn’t have to be graphic to be distressing.
-Footage involving blood or violence requires obvious care, but particularly emotive testimony can also be draining, as can videos of verbal abuse.
+- Remember that material doesn’t have to be graphic to be distressing.
+Images of blood or violence require obvious care, but particularly emotive testimony can also be draining, as can examples of verbal abuse.
 Different people find different things challenging and distressing, so be sensitive.

-- Take your comp days if you’ve worked through weekends or significantly over your hours on multiple days, whether editing or in the field.
+- Take time off if you’ve worked through weekends or significantly over your hours on multiple days, whether editing or in the field.
 Take at least some of them quickly because you need to spend that time recovering.

 - Don’t watch more than you need to, or feel you have to prove yourself by watching upsetting footage.
-Have conversations with your supervisor or manager early on about how to treat the footage so you don’t have to watch it over and over, only for it to get cut.
+Have conversations with your supervisor or manager early on about how to treat the material so that you are not exposed to it over and over, only for it to get cut.

-- When showing your supervisor, a manager, or a member of the legal team a particularly graphic or distressing video, always warn what they are looking at.
-For example ask, “Do you mind looking at a video showing the immediate aftermath of a violent attack?” rather than “Do you mind looking at my video?”
-Footage is significantly more upsetting if the viewer doesn’t know what is coming.
+- When showing your supervisor, a manager, or a member of the legal team something particularly graphic or distressing, always warn them.
+For example, ask, “Do you mind looking at a video showing the immediate aftermath of a violent attack?” rather than, “Do you mind looking at my video?”
+Such footage is significantly more upsetting if the viewer doesn’t know what is coming.

 - Remember, it’s perfectly normal to feel helpless or upset that you couldn’t do more when covering upsetting stories.
 Acknowledge how you’re feeling to your colleagues, or someone else you feel comfortable with.
-Talking about it rather than avoiding it is often the key.
+Talking about it rather than avoiding it can help.